brianwx5/NaiveTicket/README.md

 What about the following version?
 System.out.println("# price cents.");

 	* This will print out the same as the previous exercise, which is "# price cents."

 ### Exercise 2.38
 Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.

 	* It will not be able to because the price is not a variable.
 The one we have are both hard coded statements that we 	       are printing.

+### Exercise 2.39
+Modify the constructor of TicketMachine so that it no longer has a parameter.
+Instead, the price of tickets should be fixed at 1000 cents.
+What effect does this have when you construct ticket machine objects within BlueJ?

+	* In BlueJ, we will not need to input the price for the ticket.

+### Exercise 2.40
+Implement a method, empty, that simulates the effect of removing all money from the machine.
+This method should have a void return type, and its body should simply set the total field to zero.
+Does this method need to take any parameters?
+Test your method by creating a machine, inserting some money, printing some tickets, checking the total, and then emptying the machine.
+Is this method a mutator or an accessor?

+	* This method is an accessor because we are accessing the variable total from outside the method and within the class.

+### Exercise 2.41
+Implement a method, setPrice, that is able to set the price of tickets to a new value.
+The new price is passed in as a parameter value to the method.
+Test your method by creating a machine, showing the price of tickets, changing the price, and then showing the new price.
+Is this method a mutator?

+	 * This method is an mutator because we are changing the value of total.

+### Exercise 2.42
+Give the class two constructors.
+One should take a single parame- ter that specifies the price, and the other should take no parameter and set the price to be a default value of your choosing.
+Test your implementation by creating machines via the two different constructors.

 Work all Exercises from 2.19 to 2.58 that are **NOT** marked *Challenge exercise*.
 READ upto and INCLUDING section 2.15 of this chapter.